mgiulio/mg-pinterest-strips/readme.txt

 == Screenshots ==

 1. Using a single 100px width strips in the sidebar...
-2. ...and using another widget instance with four 100px width strips in the footer
+2. ...and using three more widget instances with more strips in the footer
 3. The widget settings form

 == Changelog ==